PaymentSuite/paymentsuite/README.md

 First of all, you need to understand how your project will comunicate with all payment methods, defining just a few things, and just subscribing to some events.

 For this purpose, you have to define a new Bundle in you project, named `PaymentBridgeBundle`.
-You can [follow this guide](Resources/doc/installation.md).
+You can [follow this guide](Resources/doc/bridge.md) for better comprehension of this Bundle.

 Create Payment Method